AMID Logo

 Do not confuse LTL and LCL:

-• LTL is an abbreviation for Less than Truck Load.
+• LTL is an abbreviation for Less Than Truckload.
 A US domestic ground transportation service designed to deliver consolidated cargo within the USA.

 • LCL is an abbreviation for Less than Container Load.
 An international sea freight service designed for shipping consolidated cargo out of the US.